philhofer/rkive/README.md

 (You must be running the eLevelDB or memory backend with secondary indexes enabled.)

 Here's what I get on my MacBook Pro, keeping in mind that time/op and iowait/op vary by +/- 10% on every benchmark run.
-(Client time per operation is more consisten between benchmark runs.)
+(Client time per operation is more consistent between benchmark runs.)
 Memory allocations are perfectly consistent between benchmark runs.

 | Operation | time/op | iowait/op | client time / op | allocs | heap/op |
 |:---------:|:-------:|:---------:|:----------------:|:------:|:--------|